PICK YOUR WINE WITH CONFIDENCE!

 - Gran Passione Prosecco – this Italian sparkling wine is crisp and clean with very fine bubbles.
 It’s also great for Mimosas!
 Between $10 and $15.

-- Scharffenberger Brut Sparkling Wine – this American sparkling wine has rich bubbles with creamy apple flavors.
+- Gruet Brut Sparkling Wine – this American sparkling wine has a medium amount of bubbliness with crisp green apple and apricot flavors.
 It’s a super value for American wine!
 Between $15 and $20.

 - Gerard Bertrand ‘Thomas Jefferson” Rosé Cremant de Limoux – a French sparkling wine named after an American icon, this pink sparkling wine brings some delicious strawberry flavors to the party that are a delicious complement to the Thanksgiving meal.
 Between $15 and $20.